CPRE: Publications

 Members receive a quarterly magazine entitled 'Countryside Voices', and can opt to receive 'Fieldwork' which contains details of campaigns around the UK.

 The CPRE promotes a large number of rural attractions such as gardens, houses and museums, by means of its annual Members' Guide.
 The 2012 Members Guide was supported by the National Farmers Union.

 In 2015, CPRE published the 'Warm and Green' report, which sheds new light on the scale of the energy problems and the solutions needed to tackle them.
 During the same year CPRE earned the Bankside Star by contributing significantly to the Together at Christmas gift collection campaign for the homeless, vulnerably housed and elderly people.

 Influence

 CPRE has influenced public policy relating to town and country planning in England, most notably in the formation of the National Parks and AONBs in 1949, and of green belts in 1955.

 It claims some credit for the slow shift of agricultural policies across Europe away from a price-support philosophy to one of environmental stewardship, a policy shift begun in England.
 Campaigns against noise and light pollution have been pursued over recent years, and CPRE is now focusing on "tranquillity" as a key aspect of the countryside which CPRE wants to see protected in England's planning policies.

 CPRE joined the 10:10 project in 2010 in a bid to reduce their carbon footprint.
-One year later they announced that they had reduced their carbon emissions (according to 10:10's criteria) by 12%.
+One year later it announced that it had reduced their carbon emissions (according to 10:10's criteria) by 12%.